-A significant deficiency on an Engagement Review exists when the review captain concludes that deficiencies are evident on all of the engagements submitted for review (with the exception of when more than one engagement has been submitted for review, the exact same deficiency occurs on each of those engagements, and there are no other deficiencies, which ordinarily would result in a report with a peer review rating of pass with deficiencies).
+A significant deficiency on an Engagement Review exists when the review captain concludes that deficiencies are evident on all of the engagements submitted for review.
 Such deficiencies are communicated in a report with a peer review rating of fail.
 Therefore, on an Engagement Review, all of the engagements reviewed are considered concerning whether deficiencies were noted when determining if the significant deficiency threshold is met.
 If they do, then a report with a peer review rating with fail is issued and all of the deficiencies are considered significant deficiencies and are identified as such.
 Such a report would not have a section with "Significant Deficiencies" and another section for "Deficiencies," as they would all be categorized as Significant Deficiencies.